tifrueh/the-chosen-remastered/README.md

 ~~~ text
 You notice that the sword is glowing faintly, indicating that a spell has been cast on it.
 ~~~

+Continue now your quest and rid the world of the Demon King.
+Good luck, Adventurer!